Mechanical Engineering & Materials Science

 E37 MEMS 5606 Soft Nanomaterials

-Soft nanomaterials, which range from self-assembled monolayers (SAMs) to complex 3D polymer structures, are gaining increased attention owing to their broad-range applications.
-The course introduces the fundamental aspects of nanotechnology pertained to soft matter.
-Various aspects related to the design, fabrication, characterization and application of soft nanomaterials are discussed.
-Topics covered include but are not limited to SAMs, polymer brushes, layer-by-layer assembly, responsive polymers structures (films, capsules), polymer nanocomposites, biomolecules as nanomaterials and soft lithography.
+Soft nanomaterials, which range from self-assembled monolayers (SAMs) to complex 3D polymer structures, are gaining increased attention owing to their broad range applications.
+The course intends to introduce the fundamental aspects of nanotechnology pertained to soft matter.
+Various aspects related to the design, fabrication, characterization and application of soft nanomaterials will be discussed.
+Topics that will be covered include but not limited to SAMs, polymer brushes, Layer-by-Layer assembly, responsive polymers structures (films, capsules), polymer nanocomposites, biomolecules as nanomaterials and soft lithography.

 Credit 3 units.
 EN: BME T, TU